These pages give advice to parishes and clergy on how they can help to ensure minimum delay in the processing of their faculty application

 - For large schemes (e.g. re-orderings or extensions), you may find it helpful to seek informal advice from the DAC at an early stage.
 This may avoid your having to change elements after you submit your formal application and allows you to benefit from the DAC's experience of successful schemes elsewhere.

 - You may need local planning consent and/or building regulations approval - if so, start this process before submitting your faculty application.
 Your architect can advise further.

 - If you are working to a tight target deadline for completing the works, decide which of the DAC's monthly submission deadlines will be appropriate for your application and build this into your project plan.
 Make the DAC Office aware of your target deadline - they can prioritise your application if appropriate.
 Also build in to your project at least 2 months from the relevant DAC meeting before you receive your faculty in order to allow for the statutory 28-day notice period and further administrative time for the DAC Office and Registry.
-Allow at least a further month if complaints are likely to arise from the public notices, and significantly longer again if your scheme is contentious.
+Allow significantly longer if complaints are likely to arise from the public notices, particularly if your scheme is contentious.

 - For works which might alter the character of a historic building, you are required by law to obtain the views of statutory statutory consultees.
 You should allow two months for them to respond to your referral.
 The DAC cannot make its formal recommendation until you provide written confirmation of the views of these consultees, so you need to include their responses with your faculty application.